pagopa/io-app/ts/utils/webviewScripts/README.md

 <a name="closeModal"></a>

 ## closeModal()
-This function sends to IO App the input to show the activity indicator loader.
+This function sends to IO App the input to end the webview communication and close the current screen.

 **Kind**: global function
 <a name="showLoader"></a>